hoodilol/exoskel/README.md

 <hr>

 <b>Warning: </b>If you are a paranoid person, you should not use this userbot.
 This userbot is not a virus, but it can be used for malicious purposes.
 You are responsible for all actions taken by your account.

-**Important notice**: Versions `1.6.4` and `1.7.0` will NOT be released due to the reasons mentioned in the chanelog.
-The development will start from scratch with a new project, which will be announced later.
-As of March 2025, you can apply for an early stage of alpha-testing through the official channels.

 <hr>
 <h2><img src="https://github.com/hikariatama/assets/raw/master/1326-command-window-line-flat.webp" height="54" align="middle"> Installation</h2>